ffund/tcp-ip-essentials/lab-stp/stp-configure.md

 ```

 or use `scp` to transfer them to your laptop and open them in Wireshark.

+---

+Any bridge that is not a root bridge must elect a root port.
+This should be the port that is "closer" to the root bridge - i.e., has the lowest root path cost.

+Every bridge interface is assigned a "path cost".
+This is typically, a value inversely proportional to the link speed of the interface.
+A 1 Gbps interface will have a lower path cost than a 100 Mbps interface!
+This value does not depend on the network topology, or how far the interface is from the root bridge; it's just a feature of the interface.

+The "root path cost" of an interface _does_ depend on the network topology!
+The root path cost tells us: suppose we would send a frame through this interface, toward the root bridge. **What is the cumulative cost of every bridge interface (including this one!) that would have to send/forward this frame before it is received at the root bridge?**

+A bridge doesn't need to know the entire network topology to compute this value, though.
+It just needs to know the root path cost of the _designated bridge port_ on this network segment.
+(The designated bridge port is the one that has the lowest root path cost, of all the bridge ports on the network segment.)
+And, the designated bridge port sends BPDUs on the network segment that tell its neighbors its root path cost.

+When a bridge comes online and receives a BPDU advertising a root bridge ID that is lower than its own, it adopts this root bridge configuration.
+Then, the bridge will compute the root path cost of each of its ports.
+This is the cumulative cost of every bridge port that would need to forward a frame, for it to reach the root bridge.

+* find out the "designated cost" on each of its ports.
+This is the "root path cost" of the designated bridge port on the network segment this port is on, read from received BPDUs.
+* compute the root path cost of each of its ports.
+This is the cost associated with forwarding through this port, plus the designated cost.

+The port with the smallest root path cost will become the root port, and this port's root path cost will become the bridge's overall root path cost.

+The bridge will then determine if one of its ports should become the designated bridge port on its network segment.

+* If a bridge port does not receive any BPDUs, it is the _only_ bridge port on that network segment, and it becomes the designated bridge port.
+It will being sending BPDUs on that network segment, with its bridge ID, port ID, root ID, and root path cost.
+* If a bridge port

+If a bridge receives a BPDU on a port with

 ### Network of four bridges